 Use Lockers to Keep Things Organized

-When everything has its place, cleaning a breeze, notes Bria Hammel of Bria Hammel Interiors in the caption describing this mudroom, which she designed.
+When everything has its place, cleaning is a breeze, notes Bria Hammel of Bria Hammel Interiors in the caption describing this mudroom, which she designed.
 The Minnesota-based interior designer makes a compelling case for using lockers to do exactly that—ensure that everything has its place.

 Create a "Mini" Mudroom